On the Border (film)

-On the Border is a 1930 all-talking drama with songs that stars Rin Tin Tin.
+On the Border is a 1930 American pre-Code drama film directed by William C. McGann and starring Rin Tin Tin, Armida, John Litel, and Philo McCullough.
 It was adapted from a story by Lillie Hayward who also wrote the screenplay.
 Armida sings two songs in the picture.

 Plot

-Philo McCullough, as Farrell, is the head of a smuggling ring who are attempting to smuggle Chinese workers across the border from Mexico.
-McCullough stops at a hacienda, near the Mexican border, which is owned by Bruce Covington (as Don Jose).
-Covington's dog, Rin Tin Tin, senses that something is hidden under the vegetables McCullough has in his trucks, and discovers the Chinese.
-McCullough attempts to buy the hacienda from Covington.
-McCullough also hopes to get Armida (as Pepita), Covington's daughter, as part of the deal.
-Meanwhile, some border agents (John Litel and William Irving) disguised as tramps, discover McCullough's plans.
-Armida and Rin Tin Tin take a liking to Litel.
-Meanwhile, Covington has innocently sold his hacienda to McCullough.
-When the smugglers find out who Litel really is, they capture him.
-Rin Tin Tin manages to save him at the last minute.
-The Border Patrol then surrounds the hacienda, as Farrell tries to escape in a car, but Rin Rin Tin captures him in the nick of time.
+Farrell is the head of a smuggling ring who are attempting to smuggle Chinese workers across the border from Mexico.
+Farrell stops at a hacienda, near the Mexican border, which is owned by Don José.
+José's dog, Rinty, senses that something is hidden under the vegetables Farrell has in his trucks, and discovers the Chinese.
+Farrell attempts to buy the hacienda from José.
+Farrell also hopes to get Pepita, José's daughter, as part of the deal.
+Meanwhile, some border agents, Dave and Dusty, disguised as tramps, discover Farrell's plans.
+Pepita and Rinty take a liking to Dave.
+Meanwhile, José has innocently sold his hacienda to Farrell.
+When the smugglers find out who Dave really is, they capture him.
+Rinty manages to save him at the last minute.
+The Border Patrol then surrounds the hacienda, as Farrell tries to escape in a car, but Rinty captures him in the nick of time.